It’s always a delightful experience to walk around in an amazing forest.

 The Olympic National Forest is the last on our list with famous forests and is located in the northwest of the United States in the state of Washington.
 It covers an area of 2,541.89 square kilometers (628,115 acres) and is part of the Olympic National Park.

 About 108,000 hectares (266,800 acres) of the forest consists of an old-growth forest.
-The Olympic Forest Reserve was established back in 1897 and was renamed to the Olympic National Forest in 1907.
+The Olympic Forest Reserve was established back in 1897 and was renamed the Olympic National Forest in 1907.

 8. Daintree Rainforest – Australia

 The Daintree Rainforest is one of the most incredible forests in the world.
 It’s situated in the northeastern part of Australia in the state of Queensland and about 100 kilometers (61 miles) north of the city of Cairns.
-It runs all the way from the nearby hills to the White sandy beaches, providing astounding views.
+It runs from the nearby hills to the White sandy beaches, providing astounding views.

 The rainforest is also considered to be one of the oldest continuously-growing rainforests in the world.
 This means that the biodiversity is extremely high and countless endemic plant and animal species can be found here.
 This has made the rainforest a popular spot for discoverers interested in nature.